chizo4/ai-sudoku-solver/README.md

 # ```ai-sudoku-solver``` 🧠

-### Python implementation of an AI sudoku solver using backtracking.
+### Python implementation of an AI sudoku solver using the backtracking approach.
 It can be either used as a computer vision solver - processing an input image, running the solver algorithm and output the results in the image, or it can be applied as the backtracking algo tester by using the generator, which instantiates a random valid unsolved sudoku, that is later solved using the same solving technique as for computer vision approach.

 #